obdevel/CBUS-MicroPython-RP-Pico/README.md

 A CBUS module is implemented in module.py, which imports the supporting Python modules and contains the boilerplate code.

-boot.py is run at startup to autorun the code, if required.
+main.py is run at startup to autorun the code, if desired.

 Simply upload all the files to the root directory (/) of the Pico.